KeLiChloe/KeLiChloe.github.io/_pages/about.md

 I pursue two distinct but complementary research areas at the intersection of management, artificial intelligence, and decision science.

-- In one stream, I focus on **decision-focused**, **outcome-aware analytics** by developing modeling methodologies for data-driven decision-making.
+- In one stream, I focus on **decision-focused**, **outcome-aware analytics** by developing algorithms for data-driven decision-making.
 My research examines how optimization, estimation, and prediction can be designed and evaluated to better align with managerial objectives.

 - In a second stream, I develop a **Human-AI collaborative framework** for theory building, integrating human, machine learning, and generative AI to co-create theories in management research.
 This project is rooted in **meta-science** and knowledge creation.